 Still, there are many anecdotes of people with dog allergies having no allergic or lessened allergic reaction to poodles.
 It is probably safe to say that there are enough people that would vouch for the proposition that a poodle will “reduce or minimize the possibility of an allergic response” (i.e. hypoallergenic.)
 So while the science has not supported the idea of accepting dogs as hypoallergenic, the market will more than likely continue to make the claim.

-Science yet has caused a dent in the rise in popularity of crosses of the poodle in an effort to make other dogs more hypoallergenic (most popular examples being the Goldendoodle, the Cockapoo, and the Labradoodle.)
+Science yet has caused a dent in the rise in popularity of poodle-crosses in an effort to make other dogs more hypoallergenic (most popular examples being the Goldendoodle, the Cockapoo, and the Labradoodle.)

 How to Breed Poodles